megankawakami/styletransfer/README.md

 # Computer Vision - Style Transfer
 I worked on this project with the Statistical Modeling and Deep Learning Lab in Undergraduate Lab at Berkeley.

-We constructed a convolutional neural network using PyTorch to identify objects in images.
-Using this, we then synthesized a texture from a Van Gogh artwork while preserving the content of our base image.
+Using PyTorch, we deployed a VGG convolutional neural network to identify objects in images.
+We then synthesized a texture from a Van Gogh artwork while preserving the content of our base image.

 # Original Images
 Content Image: